sagnik-sanyal/health_connector/packages/health_connector/example/README.md

 # Example

-Example app demonstrating the unified `HealthConnector` API that works across both Android (Health Connect) and iOS (HealthKit).
+Example app demonstrating the unified `HealthConnector` API that works across both Android Health Connect and iOS HealthKit.

 ## What It Demonstrates